-PLEASE NOTE THIS COURSE HAS FINISHED BUT WILL BE RUNNING AGAIN AT SOME POINT IN THE FUTURE – IF YOU’RE INTERESTED IN ATTENDING THEN SUBSCRIBE TO THE WEBSITE OR FOLLOW ME ON SOCIAL MEDIA.
+PLEASE NOTE – THIS COURSE RAN IN MARCH – APRIL 2015 AND HAS FINISHED BUT WILL BE RUNNING AGAIN AT SOME POINT IN THE FUTURE – IF YOU’RE INTERESTED IN ATTENDING THEN SUBSCRIBE TO THE WEBSITE OR FOLLOW ME ON SOCIAL MEDIA.
 LECTURE NOTES FROM THIS FIRST RUN OF THE COURSE AND STUDY RESOURCES ARE AVAILABLE IN THE GOOGLE FOLDER, LINK AT THE BOTTOM OF THE PAGE.

 Course Outline (available here as a PDF antioedipusFUBcourse1)

 Schizoanalysis for beginners: an Introduction to Deleuze and Guattari’s ‘Anti-Oedipus’